simiyutin/au_software_design/README.md

    * Parser: Parse list of tokens as sequence of commands divided by pipes.
    * Command Executor: Perform chained computation passing output of one comand as input to the next one.
    * Pass result to System.in and loop again.

+##2.
+Grep
+###Command similar to UNIX grep utility.

+####Supports:
+* Reading from standard input or from file.
+* Parameters:
+ * -i: case insensivity.
+ * -w: whole words search.
+ * -A %number%: Number of lines to add to output after each matched line.

+####Implementation:
+* For regular expressions java.util.regex package is used.

+* For parsing command line arguments Apache Commons CLI library was chosen, because it is pretty easy to use and fits our requirements very well.
+Other libraries like JCommander and args4j were considered as an option, but were rejected as a little overkill at this point.
+If number of arguments will grow seriously, it may be reasonable to switch to one of these libraries, because of usage of annotations for introducing parameters.